colombo1986/spring_security/README.md

 # spring_security
-Spring Security without the WebSecurityConfigurerAdapter now using SecurityFilterChain , more info in amigoscode.com
+Spring Security without the WebSecurityConfigurerAdapter now using SecurityFilterChain and form login Pending the use of JWT